sarahciston/tethered/posts/notes.md

    2. need to rethink how we do code critique... or how we do code situated ness in humanities, in a broader way that is more literary and arts and humanities based
       1. would lead to more potentials that are egalitarian and expressive and reflective of the world as it is, as it could be... queer critical creative code writing
 2. C - writing and performance and process oriented, failure circle
-   1. meaning making through code-writing hybrids, the performance/materiality of making with material, ongoingness... exploded diagrams of car repair
+   1. meaning making through code-writing hybrids, the performance/materiality of making with material, ongoingness... iterative practices, moon phases and mutual aid networks rather than fixed info capitalist individualist ideas of authorship and publishing, but that are capable of honoring contributions from knowledge systems outside the western canon. can see knowledge from multiple layers and levels and intersections, moving through them. exploded diagrams of car repair
+   2.

-3. P - applied version: HIIG results, zine, a Branch of IAI for workshop edits
+3. P - applied version: HIIG results, zine, a Branch of IAI for workshop edits. putting this through the paces on a project about intersectional AI, which tries to create

 >not form but force, not content but materials (ingold)
 >nardi